augustin-grosnon/Polygon-projection-demo/README.md

 6. **Removing the last point**
    - Click the "Remove last point" button to remove the most recently added point from the polygon.

+7. **Undo an action**
+   - Undo any action from the draw phase by clicking the "Undo" button.
+You can also use it to remove the last closing point.

+8. **Redo an action**
+   - Redo any action removed by the "Undo" button by clicking on the "Redo" button.